greatcyan/bi-analytics-handbook/Technical Business Analyst Role.md

-Hellow Matt Millest, good afternoon.
+Hello Mr. Matt Millest, good afternoon.
 My name is Cyrus.
 I graduated with a Bachelor of Science in Industrial Technology, majoring in Electronics, and I have a strong understanding of IoT devices.

 I am a career shifter.
 I spent a decade in semiconductor test engineering and board repair before transitioning to data analytics, where I have been for over a year and a half.
 In this role, I have been extensively involved in empowering businesses to make informed decisions through data-driven insights.